NOSiCode-CV/igrp-studio-springboot-engine/README.md

   }
 };
 ```
+All methods of this crud will be available at the url http://localhost:8080/products

 - Add Relationship - Adds a relationship between the specified models.
 ```java
 This function modifies the configuration of an existing model to include a new relationship.